madneal/htb/Bashed/README.md

 Only port 80 is open, it may be an easy box.
 And the truth is that it is really an easy box.

-Then, detect the services of the port 80, it may be a kind of http serve.
+Then, detect the services of the port 80, it may be a kind of http service.

 ```
 # Nmap 7.70 scan initiated Wed Apr  3 20:55:27 2019 as: nmap -sC -sV -p 80 -oA services 10.10.10.68